 How much your output drops depends on what's on the panels, how much of it there is, which panels are affected, how long it's been there, and how your roof is oriented.
 A light film of dust across a north-facing roof at a good pitch in a rainy suburb is a different problem from lichen growing across a flat west-facing array that hasn't been touched in four years.

 General dust and pollen typically cost a few percent of output.
-A concentrated patch of bird droppings or lichen sitting over the cells that generate power can cut output from that section of your roof by 20 to 35 percent or more in serious cases.
-The deposit itself might look small.
-The output loss from that spot is not proportional to how it looks.
+A concentrated patch of bird droppings or lichen sitting over the cells that generate power produces output loss that is disproportionate to the physical area covered.
+Hard shading from lichen forces the affected cells to consume power rather than generate it.
+The deposit itself might look minor from the ground.
+What it is doing to that section of the array is not.

 If your panels have never been cleaned and you've had them for five years, you're almost certainly generating less than you should be.
 How much less depends on your specific situation, but the loss is real and it builds gradually.

 Bird droppings vary by property depending on what birds are nesting or perching nearby.
+If birds have established themselves under the panels, the problem goes beyond surface contamination: see birds nesting under solar panels in NZ for what the damage looks like and the right sequence of steps.
 Coastal homes deal with sea spray that builds up on the glass and accelerates corrosion on the metal frames over time.
 Near trees, pollen builds up on the glass surface and combines with moisture to form a sticky film that rain doesn't shift.
 In active development areas across Auckland, construction dust is increasingly common on panels that haven't been touched in a while.

 Each leaves a different residue on the glass.
 Most of it doesn't rinse off cleanly.

 Not reliably.
-A heavy downpour shifts loose dust and reduces significant build-up, but it can't remove the film that develops from airborne grime and organic growth over time.
-In practice, light rain or morning dew can mix with surface dust and dry back onto the glass, adding to the problem rather than fixing it.
+A heavy downpour shifts loose dust and reduces surface build-up, but it can't remove the film that develops from airborne grime and organic growth over time.
+Lichen and bird droppings are unaffected by rain regardless of how much falls.

 Panels that haven't been washed still show a visible film after rain.
 Auckland's wet winters don't substitute for cleaning.